rfwatson/octoplex/README.md

 * Terminal UI with live metrics and health status
 * Powered by FFmpeg, Docker & other open source tools

+:warning: **Security warning:** Octoplex's security hardening is a work-in-progress.
+For now it is only suitable for running on localhost or behind a trusted private network.

 ## How it works

 ```